Parquet Storage Schema #

 ColumnTypeDescription

-characteristic_idstringCharacteristic ID from the product YAML (e.g. "output_voltage")
+characteristic_idstringCharacteristic ID from the part YAML (e.g. "output_voltage")

 spec_refstringHuman-readable reference with conditions (e.g. "Table 4.2 @ temp=25")